'Drag Race' Winner Aquaria Booed Off Stage

 “Everyone in the audience booed me off the stage for picking a fierce entertainer to give y’all a show,” Aquaria tweeted early Friday morning.

 Aquaria posted a fan’s short video of the event on Twitter, in which she is seen being repeatedly booed and then volunteering to leave the club.
-Aquaria captioned the clip, “Don’t fucking play this.
-I’m not the fucking one and the fact that y’all probably treat performers like this all over the world is fucking disgusting.
+Aquaria captioned the clip, “Don’t f**king play this.
+I’m not the f**king one and the fact that y’all probably treat performers like this all over the world is f**king disgusting.
 This is why girls loathe doing their jobs sometimes.
 Respect yourself and respect others.”

 Going on to explain the situation for those who were unable to attend the London event, Aquaria later tweeted, “One of my beautiful trans friends had the bravery to offer an entertaining show for the (many, clearly) undeserving audience members at the club because they’re too busy making fun of the lads and demeaning the women brave/boozed enough to perform for them.”